hos6236/hos6236.github.io/README.md

-# HOS 6236 - Molecular Marker Assisted Plant Brreding,
+# HOS 6236 - Molecular Marker Assisted Plant Breeding

 This page was created to host class notes and other activities related to the  MOLECULAR MARKER ASSISTED PLANT BREEDING course, Horticulture Science, University of Florida.